Times tables

 Here are some other games you might like to have fun playing.
 Let us know which ones are your favourites!

-A game shared during our Parent's Times Tables Workshop this January, Three in a Row is a great game needing minimal resources.
+A game shared during our Parent's Times Tables Workshop in January 2022, Three in a Row is a great game needing minimal resources.

 Multiplication Game 2